Peanut Butter Protein Balls

 Don’t overdo it with the chocolate chips!
 If you add too many you’ll find that they make it hard to roll the dough into balls.

-Use 1 tbsp or a small cookie scoop to measure out even balls
+Use a tablespoon or a small cookie scoop to measure out even balls

 - Serving Size: 1 ball